mark-ruddy/algo_open_source_verifier/README.md

 pip install -r requirements.txt
 ```

+If this is a production deployment, ensure to change the Django secret key and set debug to False in settings.

 Set a valid Purestake API key on the environment and launch the server:
 ```
 export PURESTAKE_API_KEY=XYZ